-Simple Google Sheets Indirect Function Guide (3 Examples)
+Google Sheets INDIRECT Function Guide (3 Examples)

-INDIRECT Function Example
+Google Sheets INDIRECT Function Example

-Syntax of the INDIRECT Google Sheets Function
+Syntax for the Google Sheets INDIRECT Function

 INDIRECT(ref_text,[ref_style])

-The function takes two parameters:
+The function has two parameters:

-• ref_text: This is a text string containing a reference to a cell or range of cells.
+• ref_text: This is a text string containing a reference to a cell or range of cells

 • ref_style: This parameter is optional.
 It is specified with a TRUE/ FALSE value.
-A TRUE value indicates that the ref_text is specified in “A1” notation, while a FALSE value indicates that it is specified in the “R1C1” notation.
+A TRUE value indicates that the ref_text is specified in the “A1” notation, while a FALSE value indicates that it is specified in the “R1C1” notation.
 If this value is not specified, the default value is assumed to be TRUE.

-Understanding the INDIRECT Function
+Understanding the Google Sheets INDIRECT Function

-ways to refer in Indirect function
+Four ways to refer to the Google Sheets Indirect function

 Regular method of refercing a cell